 Another integral component and strategy among DHS' commitments to meet the therapeutic placement and treatment needs of children in custody is the development and systematic implementation of a Child and Adolescent Needs and Strengths (CANS) assessment tool to help determine the appropriate level of foster care to meet each child's behavioral, mental health and other specialized treatment needs.
+DHS has now finalized the CANS algorithm for EFC, TFC, ITFC, level D+, and all level E group placements.
 DHS established a contract with the University of Oklahoma Health Sciences Center (OU-HSC) as a third-party assessor to complete CANS assessments for children in DHS' care.
 The contract supports hiring 14 assessors.
-As of DHS' May 2023 Core Strategy report, the department noted that seven of the 14 assessor positions were filled, with hiring ongoing.
-The initial focus has been to complete CANS assessments for children served in EFC, TFC, ITFC and residential treatment programs.
-DHS reported the following20:
+In September 2023, the department reported that seven of the 14 assessor positions were filled, with hiring ongoing.
+However, due to turnover with the CANS assessors, DHS had only four assessors from May through August 2023 and has not yet been able to reach the goal of completing CANS assessments within three business days, but instead reported the turnaround time for each assessment has been one to two weeks.